shreyasnisal/VoiceQuiz-v2/README.md

 ## Contributing

 Issues are welcome.
-Please add a screenshot of bug and code snippet.
-Quickest way to solve issue is to reproduce it on one of the examples.
+If you encounter a bug, please open an issue with as accurate a description as possible.

-Pull requests are welcome.
+Pull requests are also welcome.
 If you want to make major changes, it is better to first create an issue and discuss it first.